FAO AGRIS Open Data Set (ODS)

 What is the FAO AGRIS Open Data Set?

 Its metadata is prepared to exacting FAIR standards—using Dublin Core and W3C Data Catalog schemas—so that every record is findable, accessible, interoperable, and reusable.
-Contributions arrive via OAI-PMH or email, are rigorously cleaned and standardized, and then made available to a global network of institutions in over 150 countries.
+Contributions arrive via OAI-PMH or email, are rigorously cleaned and standardized, and then made available to a global agricultural community.

 The complete ODS can be downloaded as an XML file.